qcif-training/StatisticalComparisonsUsingR/_episodes/04-Categorical-Variables.md

   H<sub>0</sub>: Gallstone recurrence is independent of obesity
   H<sub>1</sub>: Gallstone recurrence is linked with obesity

+> ## NOTE FOR CONTENT DEVELOPMENT
+> The manual includes several pages on the Chi-Square statistic, degrees of freedom
+> and contingency tables.
+How much, if any, of that is relevant?
+The key learning
+> is to chose the appropriate test (ChiSq, Fisher, McNemar) and to apply that test {: .callout}

 There are three main hypothesis tests for categorical variables:
-* *Chi-square test*: used when the _expected_ count in each cell of the table is greater than 5
+* *Chi-square test* `chisq.test()`: used when the _expected_ count in each cell of the table is greater than 5
-* *Fisher's exact test*: used when the expected count of at least one cell is ≤ 5
+* *Fisher's exact test* `fisher.test()`: used when the expected count of at least one cell is ≤ 5
-* *McNamar's test*: used for paired data - for example, the proportion of patients showing a particular symptom before and after treatment
+* *McNemar test* `mcnemar.test`: used for paired data - for example, the proportion of patients showing a particular symptom before and after treatment

 Which test do we need?
-The data is not paired, so it is not McNamar's test.
+The data is not paired, so it is not the McNemar test.
 What are the expected counts for each cell?

 ```r
 # CrossTable from gmodels library gives expected counts, and also proportions